Categories

 By Angelia Embler

-Angi grew up in southern Arizona but now lives in central New Mexico with her husband, two sons and four dogs.
-She creates, answers @Yoast support, and loves to ramble.
-Find her curled up with a book or watching her favorite TV shows, movies, or American football game. ?
+Angi grew up in southern Arizona but now lives in central New Mexico with her husband, two sons and three dogs.
+She creates, she responds to Yoast support requests, and she loves to ramble on about anything.
+When not doing those, she can be found curled up with a good book or watching any one of her favorite TV shows, movies, or an American football game.

 Leave a Reply